j23414/mango-user-guide/basics.md

-Basics Walk-Through Tutorial
+Walking Through the Mango Grove
 ================
 This tutorial will walk you through creating a gel file and some basic network files from scratch.
-All you will need is a downloaded version of Mango.
+All you need is a running version of Mango since all code and text-based data will be in this tutorial.

 Create a Gel File and the 4 Data Primitives
 ----